Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 I mean, by definition, we start out not knowing anything.

-And the moment we're born and we start absorbing things even before we know we're absorbing them, and we end up going to school, and we all end up being educated.
+And the moment we're born, and we start absorbing things even before we know we're absorbing them.

 We are able to be taught.

-And what this led to with in my case was almost a total lack of satisfaction at the first explanation I ever heard for anything.
+And what this led to in my case was almost a total lack of satisfaction at the first explanation I ever heard for anything.

 I didn't look at it that way.

-Buckley is really a renaissance man.
+Buckley is really a Renaissance man.

-I don't I don't I I cannot imagine William F. Buckley Jr. in his prime or even prior to that having downtime.
+I cannot imagine William F. Buckley Jr. in his prime or even prior to that having downtime.

 You'd never describe him as lazy.

-Uh uh is is is uh is an expert on countless any there's there's not one subject you can bring up when talking to him he doesn't know a lot about it.
+Is an expert on countless any there's not one subject you can bring up when talking to him.

 Not that he's just heard about it.

-When I'm a teenager, his explanation just made total sense.
+His explanation just made total sense.

 He was bouncing off something that had happened in the news.